21 Dec 2022

-What makes Polygon unique is its approach to enhance the Ethereum network by implementing emerging technologies.
-Polygon’s vision is to become the first interoperability solution for Ethereum — enabling an open and borderless ecosystem where anyone can interact with decentralised applications.
+What makes Polygon unique is its approach to enhancing the Ethereum network by implementing emerging technologies.
+Polygon’s vision is to become the first interoperability solution for Ethereum — enabling an open and borderless ecosystem where anyone can interact with decentralized apps.

 Most Proof of Work (PoW) networks like Bitcoin have to solve complex mathematical problems.
 A miner will need complex computers that consume a lot of electricity —something environment-unfriendly.
 Polygon, however, uses Proof of Stake (PoS), and as the names suggested, users have to stake tokens to commit to the network.
 Mining is just a tiny fraction within PoS networks.

-There are exciting projects already building with Polygon, including:
+There are exciting projects already built with Polygon, including: